-Financial instruments carried on the statement of financial position include financial investment, at fair value through profit or loss, securities purchased under resale agreements, receivables and other financial liabilities.
+Financial instruments carried on the statement of financial position include financial investment, at fair value through profit or loss, cash and short-term deposits, securities purchased under resale agreements, receivables and other financial liabilities.

 (i) Recognition and initial measurement

 Financial instruments at fair value through profit or loss are recognised initially on the trade date, which is the date on which the Company becomes party to the contractual provisions of the instrument.
 Other financial assets and liabilities are recognised on the date they are originated.